DAVID EDWARDS, - Raw Story

 The Trump administration did not rise, prima facie, like Venus on a half shell from the sea.
 Donald Trump is the result of a long process of political, cultural and social decay.
 He is a product of our failed democracy.
 The longer we perpetuate the fiction that we live in a functioning democracy, that Trump and the political mutations around him are somehow an aberrant deviation that can be vanquished in the next election, the more we will hurtle toward tyranny.
 The problem is not Trump.
 It is a political system, dominated by corporate power and the mandarins of the two major political parties, in which we don’t count.
 We will wrest back political control by dismantling the corporate state, and this means massive and sustained civil disobedience, like that demonstrated by teachers around the country this year.
 If we do not stand up we will enter a new dark age.

-The Democratic Party, which helped build our system of inverted totalitarianism, is once again held up by […]
+The Democratic Party, which helped build our system of inverted totalitarianism, is once again held up by many […]

 5 Comments